Presidents in the 1800s

 George W. Samson

 George W. Samson was President of Columbian College from 1859 to 1871.
 Two days after James Buchanan's inauguration in 1857, the Dred Scott Decision was handed down by the Supreme Court.
 For the abolitionists of the North, it was a stimulus to still stronger efforts in the battle against slavery.
-In the mid-term elections of 1858, the badly split Democrats suffered a resounding defeat and the way was clear for the emergence of the Republicans under Lincoln.
+In the mid-term elections of 1858, the badly split Democrats suffered a resounding defeat, clearing the way for the emergence of the Republicans under Lincoln.
 To the Rev. George Whitefield Samson, formerly Pastor of the E Street Baptist Church, fell the difficult task of guiding Columbian College through the Civil War.

 James C. Welling